jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 + GitHub: https://github.com/mzet-/linux-exploit-suggester

 1. **Download the Linux Exploit Suggester from Github**: Use `wget` to download the Linux Exploit Suggester script.
-If you have a Meterpreter or reverse shell session, download the script to your local machine first and upload it to the target.
+If you have a Meterpreter or reverse shell session, you can download the script to your local machine first and upload it to the target.
 ```
 wget https://raw.githubusercontent.com/mzet-/linux-exploit-suggester/master/linux-exploit-suggester.sh -O les.sh
 ```